Utah Outdoor Adventures is proud to be ranked #1 for “Tours in Park City” by TripAdvisor check out our reviews?

 Imagine snowshoeing on several feet of sparkling snow surrounded by the Wasatch Mountains in a dense, snow-covered forest.
 When you step into Park City’s winter wonderland you will experience breathtaking views, exercise, solace, and an adventure unlike any other.

 Spend a few hours and enjoy a snowshoeing tour in Park City with Utah Outdoor Adventures.
 Two-hour snowshoe tours in Park City are offered in the morning, the afternoon, or with evening dinner under the moonlight.
 UOA’s experienced snowshoe guide caters to families and individuals of all abilities.
-Call and book your tour today!
+Call 1-801-703-3357 to schedule your tour today!

 5 Reasons to Snowshoe with Utah Outdoor Adventures

 - Family and Friend Adventures – Looking for a family-fun activity?
 Are you visiting with friends and wanting to explore Park City?
 Look no further, Utah Outdoor Adventures has a variety of trails suited for any occasion.

 - Group and Corporate Tours – Groups of three or more will receive discounted rates, so a group or family outing is a great option to add some excitement during your stay.

 - Aerobic Exercise – Are you a fitness enthusiast?
 Snowshoeing is an exciting alternative to other forms of exercise.
 Get outdoors, above the valley and see beautiful sights while also getting great exercise.

 - Educational – Are you interested in leaning how to snowshoe?
 UOA can help.
 Your snowshoe guide will share several tips to make snowshoeing fun and safe.
 By the time you finish, you’ll be a pro!